-Slain Teacher's Family Lashes Out at Husband Accused of Killing Her: 'Don't Look at Us'
+In Court, Slain Teacher's Family Lashes Out at Husband Accused of Murdering Her: 'Don't Look at Us'

 ‘I Want Answers,’ Wife Tells Husband Before Her Death

-Andrew allegedly used bleach to clean up the crime scene before calling 911 to report Vanessa’s death, prosecutors said in September, according to NBC Boston.
-Polumbaum reportedly said Tuesday that traces of blood were found in Andrew’s car.
+Andrew allegedly used bleach to clean up the crime scene before calling 911 to report Vanessa’s death, the statement notes.
+Traces of blood were found in Andrew’s car, it adds.

-Prosecutors said his alleged drug problem had caused a rift in his marriage, according to court records obtained by PEOPLE.
+Prosecutors said his alleged drug problem had caused a rift in his marriage, according to court records previously obtained by PEOPLE.

-His drug use was costing the couple hundreds of dollars a week, which led his wife to threaten to leave him, prosecutors reportedly charged in court.
+His drug use was costing the couple hundreds of dollars a week, which led his wife to threaten to leave him and sell their house, prosecutors reportedly charged in court.
 He allegedly paid for his drugs by taking money from their bank accounts or selling jewelry and saying it had been stolen from their house, prosecutors said.

-Vanessa demanded that he stop using and buying drugs.
-She also sent him texts saying she was concerned about their finances.

 • PEOPLE’s special edition True Crime Stories: 35 Real Cases That Inspired the Show Law & Order is on sale now.